okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/authenticators-okta-verify/main/nodeexpress/enrollmentqrcodeintegrationsteps.md

 #### Display page with QR code

 Display a page showing the QR code to the user.
-Example page from the sample app shown follows:

 <div class="common-image-format">